 A Mother's Story

-But all of these plans changed when Ronan was diagnosed at nine months old with Tay-Sachs disease, a rare and always-fatal degenerative disorder.
-Ronan was not expected to live beyond the age of three; he would be permanently stalled at a developmental level of six months.
-Rapp and her husband were forced to re-evaluate everything they thought they knew about parenting.
-They would have to learn to live with their child in the moment; to find happiness in the midst of sorrow; to parent without a future.
+What does it mean to be a success?
+To be a good parent?
+To live a meaningful life?
+Emily Rapp thought she knew the answers when she was pregnant with her first child.
+But everything changed when nine-month-old Ronan was diagnosed with Tay-Sachs disease, a rare and always-fatal degenerative disorder.
+He was not expected to live beyond the age of three.
+Rapp and her husband were forced to re-evaluate everything they thought they knew about parenting and to learn to parent without a future.

 "The Still Point of the Turning World is about the smallest things and the biggest things, the ugliest things and the most beautiful things, the darkest things and the brightest things, but most of all it’s about one very important thing: the way a woman loves a boy who will soon die.
 Emily Rapp didn’t want to tell us this story.
 She had to.
 That necessity is evident in every word of this intelligent, ferocious, grace-filled, gritty, astonishing starlight of a book."

 "It's hard to find words that do justice to Emily Rapp's The Still Point of the Turning World.
 It's one of those rare books that you want to press into people's hands and simply say, 'You must read this.
 You will thank me.'
 At every turn, Rapp avoids the maudlin and the expected to get at very deep truths, sometimes painful and sometimes liberating and sometimes both.
 She looks for wisdom and comfort to a wide range of sources ranging from C.S.
 Lewis to Marilynne Robinson to Buddhist teaching.
 And she looks to her son.
 This is one family's story of living while facing death, but also an astonishingly generous work about recognizing the pain and grace that exist all around us."

 —Will Schwalbe, New York Times bestselling author of The End of Your Life Book Club